 NV: 702-369-1188 | FL: 407-LIONESS

-Claim Appraiser/Umpire
+Claim Appraiser/Umpire Services

 What is a Certified Umpire and Appraiser?

 A Certified Appraiser performs a complete and detailed analysis of the property damage resulting from a covered loss.
-They inspect damaged property and carryout impartial measurements of the repair costs.
-Appraisal is a Policy Provision found in the Loss Settlement section of your policy.
-It is an Alternate Dispute Resolution, which can resolve disagreement when the Carrier and Policyholder do not agree on the amount of loss.
+They inspect damaged property and carry out an impartial evaluation and assessment of repair costs.
+Appraisal is a policy provision found in the Loss Settlement section of your policy.
 It can also be utilized as an alternative to a lawsuit.
-Appraisal does not address coverage issues but can include or exclude items based on causation depending on the state.
+Appraisal does not address coverage issues but can include or exclude items based on causation depending on which state your loss is located.
+When the appraisal provision of the insurance policy is invoked, the insurance company assigns their appraiser, and you will assign yours.
+Before meeting at the property, both Appraisers must agree on a mutual Umpire.
+The Umpire that is agreed upon will assist in the resolution of your claim only if the two Appraisers reach an impasse.

 Pros & Cons